 Your thyroid cancer treatment options depend on the type and stage of your thyroid cancer, your overall health, and your preferences.

-Most thyroid cancers can be cured with treatment.
+Most people diagnosed with thyroid cancer have an excellent prognosis, as most thyroid cancers can be cured with treatment.

 Treatment may not be needed right away

-Very small thyroid cancers that have a low risk of spreading in the body might not need treatment right away.
-Instead, you might consider active surveillance with frequent monitoring of the cancer.
-Your doctor might recommend blood tests and an ultrasound exam of your neck once or twice per year.
+Treatment might not be needed right away for very small papillary thyroid cancers (papillary microcarcinomas) because these cancers have a low risk of growing or spreading.
+As an alternative to surgery or other treatments, you might consider active surveillance with frequent monitoring of the cancer.
+Your health care provider might recommend blood tests and an ultrasound exam of your neck once or twice a year.

 In some people, the cancer might never grow and never require treatment.
-In others, growth may eventually be detected and treatment can be initiated.
+In others, growth may eventually be detected and treatment can begin.

-Most people with thyroid cancer undergo surgery to remove the thyroid.
-Which operation your doctor might recommend depends on the type of thyroid cancer, the size of the cancer, whether the cancer has spread beyond the thyroid and the results of an ultrasound exam of the entire thyroid gland.
+Most people with thyroid cancer that requires treatment will undergo surgery to remove part or all of the thyroid.
+Which operation your health care team might recommend depends on your type of thyroid cancer, the size of the cancer and whether the cancer has spread beyond the thyroid to the lymph nodes.
+Your care team also considers your preferences when creating a treatment plan.